For the Love of Cod Fishing

 “The universe is made of stories not atoms”…Muriel Rukeyser, American Poet

-Join us for dinner in the dining room; recently named among Canada’s 100 Best Restaurants, determined by a national panel of industry judges.
+Join us for dinner in the Dining Room.
 Enjoy a 3-course “Bounty of the Sea” supper featuring locally sourced produce, fish and game while waves crash on the undisturbed shoreline just beyond your table setting.

-After supper check out the local scene on Fogo Island, attend a shed party, enjoy some local music or unwind in the roof top sauna for an infinite view of the, starfilled night sky.
+After supper check out the local scene on Fogo Island, enjoy some local music or unwind in the rooftop sauna for an infinite view of the star-filled night sky.

 Greet the sun as she rises from the ocean and find a handmade wooden daybreak basket outside your suite door filled with coffee, tea and fresh pastries.
 Linger.

 Breakfast at Fogo Island Inn